 Your Catrike comes with a flag mount.
-Using the provided M5x14 socket head cap screw & M5 washer.
-Install flag mount into rear threaded hole of the left drop out.
-For thruaxle equipped models install into rear threaded hole in right drop out.
-Next insert flag into flag mount.
+Using the M5x16 socket head cap screw provided, attach it to the rear threaded hole of the left drop out.
+Insert the flag in the mount as shown.

 Install the computer sensor mount